adrianpuiu/pydantic-deepagents/docs/advanced/processors.md

 pydantic-deep supports history processors for managing conversation context.
 The most common use case is automatic summarization to handle long conversations without exceeding token limits.

+!!! info "Coming to pydantic-ai"
+    This feature will be added to pydantic-ai core in late January 2025 ([pydantic-ai#3780](https://github.com/pydantic/pydantic-ai/pull/3780)).
+Once available, we will migrate to use the upstream implementation.
+The API will remain compatible.

 ## Summarization Processor

 The `SummarizationProcessor` monitors conversation length and automatically summarizes older messages when thresholds are reached.